TheDahoom/Sveltekit-seo/README.md

 ## DEPRECATED USAGE (Not recommended, duplicates meta tags)
 Put a `<Seo />` tag in each page you want to have SEO for.
 > [!WARNING]
-> This's fine as long as you're making a single-page website (such as, just an homepage).
+> This's fine as long as you're making a single-page website (such as, just a homepage).
 But if you're making a
 > multi-page website, you should use the previous method!
 ```svelte
 <!-- contacts/+page.svelte -->